bvandewe/pyneuro/README.md

         assert result == expected_value
 ```

-## �🤝 Contributing
+## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 📖 Documentation